tbrandenburg/pymcpserver/README.md

 # Install MCP Inspector
 npm install -g @modelcontextprotocol/inspector

+# Run with your server (using uv)
+mcp-inspector uv run mcp-file-server

-# Run with your server
+# Run with your server (traditional)
 mcp-inspector mcp-file-server
 ```